cudmore/analyze-flow/python/readme.md

 ## Python Jupter notebook to analyze blood flow velocity .txt files

+If the .ipynb file does not display on github, try [this nbviwer link](https://nbviewer.jupyter.org/github/cudmore/analyze-flow/blob/master/python/AnalyzeFlow.ipynb).

 ### Running

-Run this notebook from this folder with `jupyter notebook'
+Run this notebook from this folder with `jupyter notebook`.

 ### Requirements